-John – I think the biggest challenge in operations is the constant change in regulations as they relate to human capital solutions; whether they be new compliance forms or tax forms, minimum wage requirements, the laws associated with interviewing practices or candidate selection practices.
+John – I think the biggest challenge in operations is the constant change in regulations as they relate to human capital solutions.
+Whether they be new compliance forms or tax forms, minimum wage requirements, the laws associated with interviewing practices or candidate selection practices.
 We are going through a constant cycle and if we are not on top of it, it can produce long-term problems for us and our clients.
-So that is something that we are keenly focused on.
-Another challenge we have found is that from a recruitment standpoint.
+So, that is something that we are keenly focused on.
+Another challenge we have is from a recruitment standpoint.
 You have to have an intimate knowledge of what works and what does not in each of the geographies in which you are recruiting.
 We might use a different platform or a combination of different strategies to support our recruitment efforts in California, for example, as opposed to Pennsylvania.
 Understanding these nuances help us maintain our success rates when working with individual clients.

 Can you give me an example of a customized delivery process that has been used for a recent client?

 Ruth – Every service delivery that we provide is highly customized.
 One of the significant benefits of working with Headway is that we can make the process work in whatever form our client needs.
 When a client asks me about our operational processes, about our interviewing and hiring practices, and who is responsible for what, I respond by saying: “That is up to you, we need to figure it out together because we need to be an extension of your HR team.
-We want to make the process seamlessly integrated with your own operations.”
-For some clients, we do the interviewing and hiring and for others we might hire back-ups and attend job fairs.
+We want to make the process seamlessly integrated into your own operations.”
+For some clients, we do the interviewing and hiring and for others, we might hire back-ups and attend job fairs.
 Truly, every service we provide is tailored to what the specific project or client needs.